-Interview with Hattie Fox of That Flower Shop
+Today, I’m delighted to feature an interview with florist Hattie Fox of That Flower Shop.

 Could you tell us what prompted you to become a florist?

 My dad has a landscaping company and I’d been working for him before I moved to London and secretly really enjoyed it.

 When I moved to London, I got a job at a florist in Notting Hill justifying it to my family as a ‘back-up plan’ whilst I was studying art.

 Inevitably, I ended up missing university to go to work because I loved my job so much, went onto to manage the company and spent nearly seven years there before I set up on my own.